S-t4r/S-t4r/README.md

 - 👋 Hi, I’m Matin.

-- 🌱 I’m currently studying Harvard's CS50.
+## Will Code for Food.

-- 📫 How to reach me: St4rSum@gmail.com
+- 📫 How to reach me: dead.light2b@gmail.com